srinathwarrier/BrandstoreApp/README.md

 Brandstore is released and distributed under the terms and conditions of the [Apache License](https://github.com/srinathwarrier/BrandstoreApp/blob/master/LICENSE.md).

 ### 👥 Contributions
 If you run into problems, please open up an issue.
 We also actively welcome pull requests.
-By contributing to Brandstore you agree that your contributions will be licensed under its MIT license.
+By contributing to Brandstore you agree that your contributions will be licensed under its Apache license.

 If you use Brandstore or any of its code in your app we would love to hear about it!
 Drop me a [mail](warriersrinath@gmail.com).